 Tip #2: Falla

-Falla is a small Veggie Franchise-restaurant chain with nine spots in Poland, two of them in Warsaw.
-The chain started out with Oriental dishes and was able to successfully expand, store and culinary wise.
-Since 2016 Falla has been serving the community with healthy, plant-based but experimental cuisine.
+Falla is a small veggie franchise restaurant chain with nine spots in Poland, two of them in Warsaw.
+The chain started out with Oriental dishes and was able to successfully expand both in store count and culinary offerings.

 -